aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 You must add this code in the `template` property of the `@Component` decorator.
 ::

-Then, we must update our component with some properties and methods:
+Then, you must update the component with some properties and methods:

 ```typescript [app.component.ts]
 @Component({